 What do I do if my spouse wrongfully filed for divorce in Texas?
 If you believe that a divorce suit has been wrongfully filed against you in Texas, you must file a Special Plea in Abatement (not a motion to transfer).
-Failure to do this properly can cause you to avail yourself of the Texas Court’s jurisdiction and get stuck defending a divorce in Texas when you have little (if any) actual contact with Texas.
-In this instance, it is best to retain an experienced Texas divorce lawyer to make sure you don’t get stuck fighting a divorce in Texas.
+Failure to do this properly can cause you to “avail yourself” of the Texas Court’s jurisdiction and get stuck defending a divorce in Texas when you have little (if any) actual contact with Texas.
+In this instance, it is best to retain an experienced San Antonio divorce lawyer to make sure you don’t get stuck fighting a divorce in Texas.

 What Texas county can I file for divorce?
 In a divorce case, Texas requires a spouse to have resided in the county for at least 90 days before filing a divorce suit in that county.
 For a county to qualify as a person’s residence, the person must be physically present and living in the county.
 A spouse can have more than one county of residence.
 Temporary absences from the county will not break the continuity of an established residence.
 For a party to establish a residence in a second county, the residence must be (1) a fixed place of abode within the party’s possession, (2) occupied or intended to be occupied consistently over a substantial period of time, and (3) permanent rather than temporary.

 When a divorce can be properly filed in more than one county, the court in which the divorce is first filed will have dominant jurisdiction.
 This is often referred to as the “first to file” advantage.
 If you are considering divorce and there are other proper counties that qualify to hear the divorce, do not delay in filing or you could wind up defending a divorce action in an inconvenient venue/county.

 Does Texas have personal jurisdiction over my spouse in my divorce case?

 Can I get a divorce in Texas if my spouse lives out-of-state?